 If you’ll only have one day to spend in the park, try to make it a weekday – ideally, Tuesday through Friday.
 These are generally the best days to visit, and you’ll find smaller crowds and shorter lines.

 Of course, you’ll also want to factor in any holidays.
-Holidays in Japan don’t necessarily line up with holidays in North America, so don’t let yourself get caught off guard by crazy crowds.
+Holidays in Japan don’t necessarily line up with holidays in North America, so don’t let yourself get caught off guard by the unbelievable crowds.
 Instead, review a Japanese holiday calendar to make sure your dates don’t overlap with any national holidays.

 TRY THE POPCORN